 This was the best prepared, best presented topic I have seen so far at SpringOne 2GX.
 Thank you!

-The only improvement I would suggest is to separate your Thank You slide from your Questions & Contact slide so we have a clear prompt to give you the applause you deserve!
+The only improvement I would suggest is to separate your Thank You slide from your Questions & Contact slide so we have a clear prompt to give you the applause you deserve!loved it!

 Very useful information.
 Very accessible.
 I feel I will be able to immediately adopt a powerful new approach to programming using the spring components introduced in the talk.
 Everything was very clear.
 Thank you.